-120 COLLEGE COMPOSITION AND READING 3 UNITS C-ID ENGL 100
+120 COLLEGE COMPOSITION AND READING C-ID ENGL 100

-Prerequisite: "C" grade or higher or "Pass" in ENGL 099 or ESL 2B or equivalent or assessment
+Prerequisite: "C" grade or higher or "Pass" in ENGL 099 or ESL 2B or equivalent or assessment 3 hours lecture, 1 hour laboratory

 Freshman composition course.
 Students study the elements and principles of composition through the practice of writing expository essays and a research paper.
 Emphasizing the reading and writing processes, revision is stressed as a means of achieving effective skills in reading and writing college-level texts.
 Analysis of assigned readings stimulate critical thinking and serve as models of effective writing.
 Emphasis is on using outside sources as evidence in students' argumentative essays and documenting source material in MLA format.
-The course allows students to develop metacognitive awareness of the role writing plays in their lives
+The course allows students to develop metacognitive awareness of the role writing plays in their lives.

-122 INTRODUCTION TO LITERATURE 3 UNITS
+122 INTRODUCTION TO LITERATURE

-C-ID FNGI 120
+C-ID ENGL 120